Jump Tom (JUMP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Jump Tom Historical Price

-According to the latest data gathered on Jump Tom live price page, the current price of Jump Tom is 0.000007USD.
+According to the latest data gathered on Jump Tom live price page, the current price of Jump Tom is 0.000001USD.
 The circulating supply of Jump Tom(JUMP) is

 In the past 24 hours, Jump Tom has shown a price movement of